rejaraujo/Right-Drive-Dev-Test/README.md

 The dependencies for the project are:

-Material UI v4.
-In order to work with MUI v.4 the React version was switched for react@16.13.1 react-dom@16.13.1 Millify,
+Material UI (core, lab and icons) v4.
+In order to work with MUI v.4 the React version was switched for react@16.13.1 react-dom@16.13.1
+Millify,
 React Router, MSW